ApryseSDK/pdftron-flutter/README.md

 ```

 ### handleBackButton
-Handle the back button in search mode.
+Handles the back button in search mode.
 Android only.

-Return a Future.
+Returns a Future.

 Future Parameters: